 “I’m the Batman.”

 A little on-the-nose, maybe, but you certainly can’t accuse it of not respecting tradition.
-As for the vocals… while not a Big Name in the VA industry, Rino Romano does a fair job as Batman, and it’s not really his fault that this show rarely gives him the deep, emotional story beats That Other Show lavished on Kevin Conroy.
+As for the vocals… while not exactly a big name in the VA industry, Rino Romano puts in a fair job as a green-but-tough crimefighter, and it’s not really his fault that this show rarely gives him the rich, emotional story beats That Other Show so lavished on Kevin Conroy.

 Meanwhile, Thorne sounds pretty dopey throughout, but let’s face it: how many of us would do better if we were getting stared down by the Batman?
 And yes, the “the” is mandatory.
 This show commits to its l33t edginess, yo.